frapontillo/crowd-pulse/README.md

 - `Output` is the class of the output `Observable` that the task returns
 - `Config` is the (optional) class for the configuration object that will be passed to the plugin

-Here is a typical Crowd Pulse flow:
+Here is a complete Crowd Pulse flow:

 1. `IPlugin<Void, Message, ExtractionParameters>` takes care of extracting messages according to some configuration
+1. `IPlugin<Message, Message, Void>` extracts all the replies for the input messages
 1. `IPlugin<Message, Profile, Void>` extracts all the profiles for the input messages
+1. `IPlugin<Profile, Profile, Void>` extracts all connections for the input profiles
 1. `IPlugin<Profile, Profile, Void>` fixes the geolocation for every extracted profile
-1. `IPlugin<?, Message, Void>` waits for the input stream completion and selects all the messages from the database
+1. `IPlugin<IPlugin, Message, Void>` waits for some given streams to complete and then emits another stream at once
 1. `IPlugin<Message, Message, Void>` fixes the geolocation for messages according to the info contained in authors' profiles
 1. `IPlugin<Message, Message, Void>` detects and sets the language for every message
 1. `IPlugin<Message, Message, Void>` tags every message in the stream